MicrosoftDocs/dynamics365smb-docs/business-central/ui-specify-printer-selection-reports.md

 ---
 # Set Up Printers

 Printing documents and reports from [!INCLUDE[prod_short](includes/prod_short.md)] is an important task for business users.
-Users will typically want to send print jobs directly to one of your organization's printers&mdash;no matter which [!INCLUDE[prod_short](includes/prod_short.md)] client or app their using.
-Because [!INCLUDE[prod_short](includes/prod_short.md)] is a cloud service, it can't directly reach local printers connected to users' devices, but it can connect to cloud-enabled printers.
+Users will typically want to send print jobs directly to one of your organization's printers&mdash;no matter which [!INCLUDE[prod_short](includes/prod_short.md)] client or app they're using.
+Because [!INCLUDE[prod_short](includes/prod_short.md)] online is a cloud service, it can't directly reach local printers connected to users' devices, but it can connect to cloud-enabled printers.

 To support your print needs, [!INCLUDE[prod_short](includes/prod_short.md)] offers the following features: